-The panel will consist of the first 3 members of the Trustee Board available, who don't have direct knowledge of the complaint.
+The panel will consist of the first 2 members of the Trustee Board available and one independent person, who don't have direct knowledge of the complaint.
 These individuals will have access to the existing record of the complaints.
 The trustees will select a panel chair from amongst themselves.

-If not enough impartial trustees are available, we will seek panel members from other schools or the local authority.
+If not, enough impartial trustees are available, we will seek panel members from other schools or the local authority.
 We will make sure the trustees we source are suitably skilled and can demonstrate that they are independent and impartial.